 The way that people grow to love or hate different brands has always fascinated me.
 The strength of a brand can play a huge part in the success of a company – it’s vital that people remember, interact with and grow fond of their branding.
 Companies want us, the consumers, to remember their brands; we’re the reason that logos are plastered across sports pitches, drilling through our televisions and straight into a storeroom somewhere in our heads.
 Logos Quiz Game, a free app from AticoD, is here to test just how effective all of that branding has been.

 In the app, you’re tasked with naming brands according to their logos, which are only partially displayed.
+A logo is a useful source to depict a brand’s identity.
 The logos are split into different levels, with more to guess each time you progress to the next level.
 Successfully remembering a set number of logos unlocks the next level, with 8 levels in total.
 For every three logos that you correctly name, you unlock a hint.
 Each logo has three hints to help you along as you guess.
 If you run out, you can buy more hints via in-app purchase for a fairly good price.
 If you’re still stuck, you can even share logos with friends via facebook or twitter.

 The developer has executed a simple idea well.
 It’s addicting and quite scary finding out the vast mass of brands that you’ve got etched into some shadowed corner of your mind, and equally engaging trying to put a finger on the names that are only just eluding your grasp.
 The hints system generally helps with this – sometimes too much.
 A few hints actually contain the company name, so using them can reduce the satisfaction that you’ll get from the game.